 Hi there!
 I’m Rachael, a registered dietitian who really, really, really loves food.
 My motto?
 If it looks good, eat it.
 That’s right, I eat everything with no food rules.
 Well, except for papaya.
-I strongly dislike papaya.
+I really hate papaya.

 Overall, I have developed a healthy and peaceful relationship with food.